anttijuu/SimplyTheBest/README.md

 ## Building and running

 The tool uses the [Swift Argument Parser](https://github.com/apple/swift-argument-parser) component.
-The tool also uses some macOS 13 dependent APIs.
+The tool also uses some macOS 13 dependent `FileManager` APIs.

 Building from the command line: